srishupadhyay/MS-Excel-Projects/WixSin H1 Sales & Revenue Report- 2015/README.md

 # WIXSIN H1 SALES & REVENUE REPORT - 2015

-## AIM
+## INTRODUCTION
-To assist the management of **WixSin Company** in optimizing their sales operations by providing actionable insights derived from a detailed analysis of their H1 sales dataset.
+This project aims to assist WixSin's management in optimizing its sales operations by providing actionable insights from a detailed analysis of the H1 2015 sales dataset.

-## OBJECTIVES
-The primary objectives of the analysis were to evaluate the company’s performance and identify key areas that influence revenue growth, product sales, and regional performance.
-Specifically, I aimed to:

 - **Assess if revenue is growing consistently month-over-month.**